opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Description ==

-The Opinion Stage polls plug-in allows you to easily add standard or social polls to your website or Facebook page.
+The Opinion Stage polls plug-in allows you to easily add polls & quizzes to your website or Facebook page.

 = Poll Examples: =